-The Income Tax Department passed an assessment order for AY 2016-17 against one of our Promoters (i.e. Mr. Shyam Sunder Bhartia), raising a demand of Rs.
+The Income Tax Department passed an assessment order for AY 2016-17 raising a demand of Rs.
 2.14 crores.
 On Appeal, Income Tax Tribunal quashed the assessment and such impugned demand was deleted in its entirety.
 An appeal was filed by the Income Tax Department against the Tax Tribunal's order before High Court of Allahabad and the matter is pending adjudication.